 Use this procedure to display a bar graph.
-Requires option 5-PWR or 6-PWR.

 To display a harmonics bar graph, you must be taking a Harmonics measurement (Add New...
-Measurement > Power tab > Input Analysis panel > Harmonics measurement)
+Measurement > Power tab > Electrical Analysis panel > Harmonics measurement)

-1. Double-tap a Harmonics measurement badge.

-2. Tap the Bar graph button.

-The Bar graph is displayed in a separate Plot view.

-3. Double-tap in the Plot view to open the configuration menu for that plot.
+- 1. Double-tap a Harmonics measurement badge. - The Measurement configuration menu is displayed. - 2.
+Tap the Bar graph button. - The Bar graph is displayed in a separate Plot view. - 3.
+Double-tap in the Plot view to open the configuration menu for that plot.